 Effect: A common thought experiment is “would I talk to my wife or mother this way?”
 If any one of us is being unreasonable, or aggressive, we are expected to apologize and make amends.
 And we take those apologies seriously.
 When an adult screws up, we will usually write an apology letter, apologize in person, often more than once, and do whatever it takes to make the situation right again, which is decided by the victim of the aggressive or unreasonable behavior.
 There is also no mandate for accepting (or giving) apologies or amends.
 This is an especially important step for parents discovering NAP parenting after some years of parenting by less peaceful methods.

 Ostracism: This is the umbrella term for the negative consequences employed.
 Despite the negative connotation “ostracism” and “punishment” have to most progressive parents, both are bound by the NAP in our household; neither are nasty or aggressive.
-Ostracism just means “not engaging” and punishing just means creating a consequence that reduces the behavior (such as denying dessert to people who skip dinner).
-Putting a kid in time-out is an act of aggression, but taking a time-out from engaging with the child is not.
+Ostracism just means “not engaging” and punishing just means creating a consequence that reduces the behavior (such as denying dessert to someone who skips dinner).
+Forcing a kid in to time-out is an act of aggression, but taking a time-out from engaging with the child is not.

 Commitment to truth, reason, and rationality: We do not lie to children.
 We expect reasonable and rational behavior from everyone in the home, guests included.
 When someone is being unreasonable or irrational, we take the time to gently point it out.

 Effect: We don’t lie about Santa or the tooth fairy or try to convince them of a any other magic that we have no evidence for.
 We don’t lie to them about our relationships or the world they’re growing up in.
 We would never “trick” them into a trip to grandma’s, or threaten them with abandonment if they don’t hurry up.